Kasper-Bankler/LectioGames/README.md

 # Lectio Games Description
+> [!CAUTION]
+> This extension is outdated, and some features may no longer function properly!

 Introducing Lectio Games, the Chrome extension that effortlessly combines study and gaming on lectio.dk"!
 Immerse yourself in a world of gaming without losing sight of your academic goals, thanks to the unique overlay design.

 Key Features: